UsabilityEngineering/BoxBois/phase3/README.md

 ### Background
+The background questions will aid us in discovering whether the user would ever be interested in purchasing our product.

 ### Task 1
 Task 1 focuses on setting up a user account via a phone application.
 After that account has been set up, we then tell them to link the parcel protector box to their account.